Andrianarivelo/LocoRungs/DeepLabCutTutorial.md

 1. **Create Training Dataset :** Run this step on the machine where you are going to train the network.
 If you labelled the project on your computer, move the project folder   to otillo, then run the step below on that platform.
 This function combines the labeled datasets from all the videos and splits them to create train and test datasets.
 The training data will be used to train the network, while the test data set will be used for evaluating the network. <br>
-   `:  deeplabcut.create_training_dataset(config_path)` <br>
+   `deeplabcut.create_training_dataset(config_path, num_shuffles=1)` <br>
     At this step, for create_training_dataset you select the network you want to use, and any additional data augmentation (beyond the defaults).
 You can set net_type and augmenter_type when you call the function.
+Specify an integer value in the num_shuffles parameters to keep track of DLC performance.
     In the `pose_config.yaml` (in the `dlc-models/.../train` subdirectory), you can modify some parameters : save_iters saves every n iteration the network state.
 If the training is stopped between 2 saved iterations, the last one is saved (or none if before the first saved one).
 Bigger number means less space occupied but less snapshots.
     You can change the cropping variables if needed.

 1. **Train the Network :** The function ‘train_network’ helps the user in training the network.
 It is used as follows: <br>
-   `: deeplabcut.train_network(config_path)` <br>
+   `deeplabcut.train_network(config_path,shuffle=1,max_snapshots_to_keep=5, displayiters=1000,saveiters=10000,maxiters=400000)` <br>
-   Check the GPU usage by running `$ nvidia-smi` in another terminal, the vram should be almost full (10 GB out of 11).
-   Otherwise the CPU is used, the training will be much slower.
-After some time, the 1000th iterations should be displayed.
-   If it’s not the case, the training is stuck so cancel it and run it again.
-The training can be stopped anytime, just make sure that it’s stopped after a snapshot.
-In any case, the training runs until the 1’300’000th iteration (in case of training overnight) and saves a snapshot.
+   ● shuffle=Integer value specifying the shuffle index for the model to be trained.
+The default is set to 1.

+   ● displayiters.
+This sets how often the network iterations are displayed in the terminal.
+This variable is set in pose_config.yaml (called display_iters).
+However, you can overwrite it by passing a variable.
+If None, the value from pose_config.yaml is used; otherwise, it is overwritten..

+   ● saveiters.
+This sets how many iterations to save; every 50,000 is the default.
+This variable is set in pose_config.yaml (called save_iters).
+However, you can overwrite it by passing a variable.
+If None, the value from the pose_config.yaml file is used; otherwise, it is overwritten.

+   ● maxiters.
+This variable sets how many iterations to train for.
+This variable is set in pose_config.yaml.
+However, you can overwrite it by passing a variable.
+If None, the value from there is used; otherwise it is overwritten.
+Default: None.

 1. **Evaluate the Network:** It is important to evaluate the performance of the trained network.
    This performance is measured by computing the mean average Euclidean error (MAE; which is proportional to the average root mean square error) between the manual labels and the ones predicted by DeepLabCut.
 Evaluation is run with :<br>
-   `: deeplabcut.evaluate_network(config_path,Shuffles=[1], plotting=True)`
+   `deeplabcut.evaluate_network(config_path,Shuffles=[1], plotting=True)`

 1. **Video Analysis:** The trained network can be used to analyze new videos.
 The user needs to first choose a checkpoint with the best evaluation results for analyzing the videos. <br>